PaulOthar/PaulOthar/README.md

 An Arithimetic Interpreter (Also Made From Scratch in Javascript).

+A Lexer in Several Languages(Such as Java and C)

+A Huffman Compressor in Java

 ### Disclaimer:
-Althou my current 'finished' projects were made in Javascript, i focused in developing the logic above all else, instead of adapting the language to fit my needs, since the Language may vary, but the Logic never will.
+Although some of my current 'finished' projects were made in Javascript, im focused in developing the logic above all else, instead of adapting the language to fit my needs, since the Language may vary, but the Logic never will.

 # Known Languages
 Im not set to a particular language, since i find it a bad practice to depend on a system that i cannot control (Personal Opinion), but i have practiced with some languages, like Java, Javascript, Python and C (The Basic C, not C++).